jeremywillans/hass-addons/roombapw/README.md

 This image is a modified version of [dorita980][dorita980] allowing retrival of the BLID and Password from your iRobot Roomba (i7/i7+, 980, 960, e5, 690, 675, etc) from within Hass.io

-Credit to [Facu Zak][facuzak] for providing this solution!

 ## Installation

 Follow these steps to get the add-on installed on your system:

-1. Navigate in your Home Assistant frontend to **Hass.io** -> **Add-on Store**.
+1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
+2. Ensure you have added the custom repository - ```https://github.com/jeremywillans/hass-addons```
-2. Find the "roombapw Docker Image" add-on and click it.
+3. Find the "roombapw Docker Image" add-on and click it.
-3. Click on the "INSTALL" button - this will build the image locally.
+4. Click on the "INSTALL" button - this will build the image locally.

 ## How to use